omarabdelaz1z/bus-booking/README.md

-## Fleet: A RESTful API for booking bus trips.
+## Fleet: A RESTful API for booking bus trips

+The API is minimal and simple on purpose to focus on the main task, refer to the [endpoints](#6-endpoints) section for more details.

+Consider to checkout the [missings](#8-missings) section for the missing features.

 ### 0. Pre-requisites
 ```